splanck/vc/docs/optimization.md

 constant at compile time.
 Intermediate results are checked for overflow; if a computation exceeds the range of `long long` the compiler emits a `Constant overflow` diagnostic.
+Pointer arithmetic can also be simplified.
+When both operands of `IR_PTR_ADD` or `IR_PTR_DIFF` are constants the result is computed during this pass, eliminating the run-time address calculation.

 The loop-invariant code motion pass looks for pure computations inside a loop whose operands are defined outside the loop body.
 Such instructions are moved